 Mary Mallon was born in 1869 in Ireland and immigrated to the United States, at age 15, in 1884.
-She worked as a cook for many wealthy New York families and in several restaurants.
-In 1900, within two weeks of starting a new job, she disappeared after the entire family came down with typhoid fever, which causes fever, horrible cramps, diarrhea and even death.
-Then an epidemic of typhoid fever was traced to a specific restaurant in New York and by the time the investigators arrived, they learned that Mary Mallon had worked there but had disappeared.
+She worked as a cook for many wealthy New York families and in several restaurants and caused several epidemics of typhoid fever where she worked.
+In 1900, at age 31, she disappeared after working for a family for only two weeks, when the entire family came down with typhoid fever.
+Typhoid fever causes horrible cramps, diarrhea, fever and even death.
+Later, an epidemic of typhoid fever was traced to a specific restaurant in New York and by the time the investigators arrived, they learned that Mary Mallon had worked there but had disappeared.

-At age 32, she caused the same diarrhea, cramps and high fevers in a family in Manhattan, only this time another employee died of the disease.
+At age 32, she caused the same diarrhea, cramps and high fevers in another family in Manhattan.
+This time another employee for this family died of typhoid fever.
 Soon after that, she caused another bout of typhoid fever in a family of eight.
-At age 37 (1906), she caused an epidemic in a family of Oyster Bay, Long Island.
-The epidemics continued with every new employment followed by her disappearance.
+At age 37 (1906), she caused an epidemic in a family in Oyster Bay, Long Island.
+The epidemics continued with every new employment and her disappearance soon afterwards.

 Mary Mallon, "Typhoid Mary"

 April 21st, 2019

 April 14th, 2019